Revlon Avoided Bankruptcy (NYSE:REV)

 If Revlon eventually files for bankruptcy, it could be a very interesting complex case.
 Revlon, Inc. is just a holding company that owns all the equity of Revlon Consumer Products Corp.
 REV shareholders own shares issued by Revlon, Inc, but noteholders own notes issued by Revlon Consumer Products Corp, which also owns the operating assets/entities.
 Certain other debt is secured by Revlon Consumer Products Corp. equity owned by Revlon, Inc.

-Usually a parent holding company is included in a joint bankruptcy administration, but not always.
+Usually, a parent holding company is included in a joint bankruptcy administration, but not always.
 (The parent holding company of Penn Central Transportation Company did not file for bankruptcy when almost all the other entities related to Penn Central did.)
 In theory, it might be possible for Revlon Consumer Products Corp. and other subsidiary entities to file for Ch.11 bankruptcy, but not Revlon, Inc., especially since Ron Perelman owns 86.7% of REV shares via MacAndrews & Forbes.
 He may not want to cancel the REV stock.
 Although Revlon's equity holding of Revlon Consumer Products Corp. would most likely be wiped out under a Ch.11 reorganization plan, Perelman may want to keep Revlon, Inc as a shell company initially with no assets.
 It is, therefore, a possibility that REV stock could plunge to a very low price, but not actually be cancelled.
 Revlon option traders might want to consider this issue when trading REV puts.

 Some Revlon security holders are not expecting a bankruptcy filing because Ron Perelman's daughter has been the CEO for the last two years and some would consider that a bankruptcy filing would be very dark stain on her business reputation.

 If Revlon, Inc is included in any future bankruptcy filing, I do not expect any recovery for REV shareholders.
-I also would not expect any recovery unsecured noteholders because there is just too much other debt that have higher priority claims for recoveries under a Ch.11 reorganization plan.
+I also would not expect any recovery unsecured noteholders because there is just too much other debt that has higher priority claims for recoveries under a Ch.11 reorganization plan.

 Conclusion